research-ag/wallet/README.md

    make deploy-local
    ```

-   Step by step and arguments needed are specify in Makefile (at project root)
+   Step by step and arguments needed are specify in Makefile (at project root).
    Frontend will be deployed under the canister name "assets"

 4. For development server